-While many physicians, advanced practitioners, and CRNAs who accept locum work more than a few hours’ drive from home opt to travel to opportunities by plane, there are distinct advantages to using your own vehicle to get to an assignment.
+Many physicians, advanced practitioners, and CRNAs accepting locum tenens work over a few hours from home opt to travel by plane.
+However, there are advantages to using your own vehicle to travel to and from an assignment.

-If driving to an assignment destination appeals to you, here are seven things you should do before you hit the road to better ensure smooth, safe travels:
+If driving to an assignment appeals to you, here are seven things you should do to ensure safe, smooth travel:

 - Take care of basic vehicle maintenance before you leave.
-Inspect your wipers, headlights, and indicator signals to ensure they’re working properly.
-And unless you can do it yourself, ask a trusted mechanic perform a “pre-trip inspection,” to check your brakes, battery, fluid levels, oil filter, air filtration system, belts, hoses, and tire tread.
+Check your wipers, headlights, and turn signals to ensure they’re working properly.
+Then, have a trusted mechanic perform a “pre-trip inspection,” to check your vehicle’s brakes, battery, fluid levels, oil filter, air filtration system, belts, hoses, and tire tread.
 Even if you aren’t quite due for an oil change, the peace of mind of having it performed early means you won’t have to worry about it while you settle in at your new location.
 If additional service is required, make sure it’s completed prior to your departure.

-- Put a vehicle emergency kit together.
-If you do not already have these supplies in your trunk, pack or pick them up before you embark on your journey: a multipurpose utility tool, a flashlight and extra batteries, a first-aid kit, reflective warning triangles, a fire extinguisher rated for Class B and Class C fires, jumper cables, a tire jack, a tire gauge, foam tire sealant, a few quarts of oil, antifreeze, a funnel, duct tape, a pair of gloves, and a few rags.
-For your comfort, keep a blanket or two, non-perishable snacks (protein bars are a great option), and a couple of gallons of drinking water in your trunk, too.
+- Put together an emergency vehicle kit.
+If you don’t already have the following supplies in your vehicle, pick them up before you embark on your journey: a multipurpose utility tool, a flashlight and extra batteries, a first-aid kit, reflective warning triangles, a fire extinguisher rated for Class B and Class C fires, jumper cables, spare tire, tire jack, tire gauge, foam tire sealant, a few quarts of oil, antifreeze, a funnel, duct tape, a pair of gloves, and a few rags.
+For your comfort, keep a blanket or two, non-perishable snacks (protein bars and trail mix are great options), and a couple of gallons of drinking water in your vehicle, too.

-- Keep a cell phone charger in your glove compartment.
-It is a must-have accessory when taking a long trip.
+- Make sure you have a cellphone car charger.
+This is a must-have accessory when taking a long trip.
 Having a dedicated cellphone car charger ensures that your phone is always ready to go in case of emergency or as a GPS.
-You can use it en route to keep your smartphone fully charged at all times.
-(Bonus: If you want to boost the speed with which the device charges, simply turn off your phone or place it in airplane mode.)
+You can use it en route to keep your smartphone fully charged.
+(Helpful tip: If you want to boost the speed with which the device charges, simply turn off your phone or place it in airplane mode.)

-- Be prepared to encounter different weather conditions.
-You may not live in an area where snow is common, but if you are traveling to or through places that see their share of the white stuff, stashing chains, road flares, a snow brush, ice scraper, kitty litter, cardboard, and an expandable shovel in your vehicle.
-If you face some spotty weather, it’s nice to be prepared with a windshield glass treatment that repels rain, dirt, and mud (e.g., Rain-X or Rainbrella) on hand could prove convenient as well, and keeping a good pair of sunglasses in your glovebox can ensure your eyes have protection against ultraviolet radiation as well as the elements.
+- Check your route and be prepared to encounter different weather conditions.
+You may not live in an area where snow is common, but if you are traveling to or through places that see their fair share of the white stuff, it’s prudent to stash chains, road flares, a snow brush, ice scraper, kitty litter, cardboard, and an expandable shovel in your vehicle.
+If you face some spotty weather, it’s nice to be prepared with a windshield glass treatment that repels rain, dirt, and mud (e.g., Rain-X or Rainbrella), and keep a good pair of sunglasses in your glovebox to protect your eyes from ultraviolet radiation and the elements.

 - Verify where you can park at both the facility and housing complex.
 The latter won’t be an issue if you’re staying at a bed and breakfast or hotel.
-But if you’ll be living in an apartment, find out whether there is open parking or if you will need to put your vehicle in a specific spot or a numbered space.
+However, if you’ll be living in an apartment, find out whether there is open parking or if you’ll need to put your vehicle in a specific spot or a numbered space.
 If you must pick up a sticker or tag from an office prior to parking, you may need to factor their hours of operation into your arrival time.

-For more information and help preparing for a locum tenens assignment, call Medicus Healthcare Solutions at 855-301-0563 to explore locum tenens opportunities with an experienced recruiter, and check out our blog for tips, the latest news and trends, and other helpful information.
+For more information and help preparing for a locum tenens assignment, call Medicus Healthcare Solutions at 855.301.0563, and check out our blog for tips, the latest news and trends, and other helpful information.